Bytes Function in Python

 Where the source can be an integer, string, Object, or iterable.

-All the parameters in bytes function are optional.
+All the parameters in the bytes function are optional.
 So, if the source is not provided, the bytes function creates an array of zero size.

 If a string is used as a source then make sure you provide the encoding argument as well.